RoadToSoftwareFactory/swi-2018/xsmejk10/commit.md

 conflict changes
-- keep both your change and this change
+keep both your change and this change asanfioasnfiop niasanfioasnfiop nip